TEXT OR CALL US (786) 808-1059

 Closed in both directions: daily 4:00 PM – 8:30 PM, Friday May 2 through Sunday May 4 (covering the full three days of on-track action).

 Local Miami Gardens residents consistently report that even a five-minute errand near the stadium can stretch to an hour or more during race weekend.
 If you’re staying anywhere in Miami-Dade or Broward and planning to drive yourself, build in a minimum of 90 minutes of buffer time in each direction.
+With Sunday rain in the forecast, push that buffer to two hours.

 Always verify the latest closure information directly at f1miamigp.com/general/road-closures/ as schedules can be updated closer to the event.